gvwoods/gvwoods.github.io/About.md

 <img src="images/certs04232021.jpg" alt="Oops they didn't load" width="900" height="100">

-As a Sr. Cloud Solution Architect at Microsoft, I train and assist Customers with their Data journey.
+As a Sr. Cloud Solution Architect on the Corporate Team at Microsoft, I train and assist Customers with their Data journey.
 I specialize in cloud technologies such as Azure Synapse, Power BI, Azure Data Factory and Azure SQL DB, along with the on-premises technologies SQL Server, Analysis Services and Reporting Services.
 I have trained 1000’s of professionals from a wide variety of industries such as Education, Government, Retail, Healthcare and Commercial in Microsoft Data technologies.

 I have been working (getting paid), in IT since the turn of the century, but I have been passionate about technology for as long as I can remember.